 Capitol Reef National Park will provide you with a national park experience without the usual crowds.
 After a spectacular sunset, you can gaze at the Milky Way in one of Utah’s internationally-certified Dark Sky Parks.

-Towering sandstone buttes stand as silent sentinels over the spirit of the desert at Monument Valley.
+Towering sandstone buttes stand as silent sentinels over the spirit of the desert at Monument Valley and ancestral cliff dwellings hide in the canyons of Bears Ears National Monument.
 Soak up the vast expanses and cloistered spaces of the Needles District of Canyonlands National Park, where you can you feel like the only person in the world.

 Spend a few days away from the hustle and bustle and gain a new appreciation for the peace you’ll find in wild places.